Caraway Essential Oil

 - Variations: Caraway is usually steam distilled but can be extracted via C02 extraction.

-- Reproductive: Soothes menstrual cramps and can increase breast milk production
+- Reproductive: soothes menstrual cramps and can increase milk production

 - Longevity: The aroma of Caraway can last up to 20 hours.